erikarn/erikarn.github.io/apple-i/6800-bringup.md

 I may make an apple-i 6800 version, and thus I'm collecting info.

- * TBD - where the 6800 monitor ROM image is
+ * TBD - find where the 6800 monitor ROM image is
  * 7404 is too fast, it needs to be a 74L04 to meet the timing requirements for the phase 2 clock
  * pin 39 on the 6502 socket is floating but it needs to be tied low on the